AdrianoAla/Resume/README.md

 ## Programming Qualifications
  - Finished all problem sets in Harvards online [Intro to Computer Science](https://pll.harvard.edu/course/cs50-introduction-computer-science?delta=0) course, also known as the CS50x.
 I am currently working on the [final project](https://github.com/AdrianoAla/cs50-final-project) assignment.
  - 3+ years of python coding, very proficient with it and its syntax.
-    - Basic knowledge of how to make graphical applications using Pygame, Turtle and TKinter.
+    - Basic knowledge of how to make graphical applications using Pygame and TKinter.
     - Recently started using flask as a part of the CS50x, working on my [final project](https://github.com/AdrianoAla/cs50-final-project) with it.
  - 3+ years of HTML, CSS and Javascript programming.
     - Created websites with Next.js, such as [1001](https://adrianoalasia.com/) ([repository](https://github.com/AdrianoAla/1001-NextJS)) and one I am currently working on called [Vinylist](https://vinylist.vercel.app) (CSS is unfinished and registration has been disabled, see [repository](https://github.com/AdrianoAla/vinyl-collector)).